1 William Street (New York City): Interior

 Upon the building's completion, the basement, ground floor, and mezzanine housed the banking offices, and there was a "richly decorated" board room on the mezzanine, as per the company's requirements.
 The two-story banking room included a barrel-vaulted ceiling and was split into two floors by 1919.
+The basement and first two floors were ventilated by a supply and exhaust fan unit.
+In 1914, improvements were made to the building's lighting which reportedly had a transformative effect on its ambiance.

 When Lehman Brothers occupied 1 William Street, it maintained a fancy private dining facility for its employees in the building.
 In 1979 The New York Times deemed 1 William Street's lunchroom as the best corporate lunchroom in the Wall Street area, saying, "Perhaps nowhere on Wall Street is the food as good and Old World dining carried on with the same care and flair."
-At the time, chief Pierre Colin prepared 75 meals a day for lunch.
+At the time, chef Pierre Colin prepared 75 meals a day for lunch.
 Colin said that the dinners were "much more elegant than eating at a midtown restaurant".
 During dinners, hors d'oeuvres were served on the third floor before guests moved to the eighth-floor Partners' Dining Room, which contained a table made of mahogany wood and silver inlays; Hepplewhite-brand chairs; linen napkins; crystal and china cutlery; oil paintings on the walls; and windows with slight views of the nearby East River.
-After BCI took over the building, the original decor was kept, but the dining facilities served "only Italian food and wine".
+After Banca Commerciale Italiana took over the building, the original decor remained, but the dining facilities served "only Italian food and wine".